Read this if you are a business owner.

 Selling Price/EBITDA Interquartile Range by Industry Sector (Private Targets)

 Even within a specific industry, multiples can vary dramatically.
-For example, from the chart above, the median wholesale trade multiple was slightly above 5.0x, but the 75th percentile multiple for this industry was approximately 10.0x.
+For example, from the chart above, the median wholesale trade multiple was slightly above 5.0x, but the 75th percentile multiple for this industry was nearly 10.0x.

 Factors affecting EBITDA multiples